YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

 58. This section contains features for server networking related.
-59. This section contains features that providing extra protocol support for some QoL / Utility mods, which can enhance game experience for your server.<br>
+59. This section contains features that provide extra protocol support for some QoL / Utility mods, which can enhance the game experience for your server.<br>
   <br>
   The extra protocol support is only functional if there is corresponding client-side mod installed.
 It means if a specific protocol support is enabled, and a player installed that mod on client, they can get the additional features described in each config below.
-But for players who have no corresponding mod installed, then the everything is same as before.
+But for players who have no corresponding mod installed, then everything is the same as before.

     !!! note "Attention"